UnionDocs is grateful for support from:

-The second day of the intensive focuses on writing and producing live interventions in an urban context.
+The second day of the intensive focuses on writing and producing participatory walks in a specific site.
 It will include one field trip.

 Day 3 : The listener’s experience

-The third day explores the multiple ways to build an audio itinerary and the possible tools to interact with the walker/listener.
-The afternoon will include exercises, discussions and project critiques.
+The third day explores the multiple ways to build an audio experience and the possible tools to interact with the walker/listener.

 Each day follows this general structure, with some minor variations and substitutions: